 Manage all project roles and assignments

 You can manage individual project roles and allocations directly from the expanded project gantt, allowing you to add, edit, and delete all project roles.
-You are also able to manage the person assigned to the role while staying fixed on the Project Gantt for your entire manpower meeting, keeping it productive and cost-efficient.
+You are also able to manage the person assigned to the role while staying fixed on the Project Gantt for your entire meeting, keeping it productive and cost-efficient.

 When you click on a project bar in the Project Gantt, a project panel will appear on the right of your screen.
 This panel will house all of your project details and target project and project phase dates.
 You are also able to make edits to details and shift project dates.

-Filters can be an incredibly effective way to segment your projects during manpower meetings.
+Filters can be an incredibly effective way to segment your projects during workforce planning meetings.
 You can apply filters to any project field directly from the Project Gantt, or apply them in the Project List view to have them carry over to the gantt so you can isolate projects to get through meetings more efficiently.

 For step-by-step guides to Bridgit Bench and it’s features, visit our support page here.